abhi0618/Challenge_RT_AWSTransform_Abhijeet/README.md

 This project automates the ingestion and enrichment of a CSV file using AWS services.
 When a specific file is uploaded to an S3 bucket, a Lambda function is triggered to read, transform, and upload the enriched data to another S3 file and to a MySQL RDS database.

 The project is organized in three main phases:
-- Step A : Download csv from S# bucket, Perform Transformations, and uploading enriched.csv to Posgresql
+- Step A : Download csv from S# bucket, Perform Transformations, and uploading enriched.csv to Posgresql(Snapshot provided at RioTintoChallenge_StepA_output.png)
 - Step B: IAM setup, S3 bucket creation, and Lambda trigger configuration
-- Bonus: Lambda function for CSV processing and storing results to RDS using Mysql (to show proficiency with both mysql and rds)
+- Bonus: Lambda function for CSV processing and storing results to RDS using Mysql (to show proficiency with both mysql and rds) (Snapshot provided at RioTintoChallenge_StepB_output.png)

 STEP A: The Notebook Challenge_1stStep.ipynb takes care of all operations using pandas It first reads the csv from the S3 bukcket, performs transformations , and then saves contents of enriched csv to an Posgresql DB.
 Snapshot is included in RioTintoChallenge_StepA_output.png

 ------------------------------------------------------------
 STEP B: S3 File Upload, IAM User, and Lambda Trigger Setup
 ------------------------------------------------------------